godotengine/godot-docs/classes/class_audioeffectlimiter.rst

 Brief Description
 -----------------

-Adds a soft clip Limiter audio effect to an Audio bus.
+Adds a soft-clip limiter audio effect to an Audio bus.

 Properties
 ----------